miles-crighton/pact-coffee-cli/README.md

 -   [ ] Create API for additional actions (ASAP dispatch, Select coffee)
 -   [x] Add ability to short-hand input date (ie. 2w, 5d)
 -   [x] Need to read .env file from absolute dir not relative on alias call
--   [ ] Use yargs to handle quick cmd flags
+-   [x] Use yargs to handle quick cmd flags

-## Tech used
+## Disclaimer

--   Node.js
-    -   Got
-    -   Chalk
-    -   Inquirer
-    -   Figlet
-    -   Chai & Mocha
+This project is not officially affiliated with Pact Coffee ®